NYT Sudoku

 - Time splits: set a five-minute cap for the opening phase; if you have not placed at least 15 numbers, restart and adjust your scan order.

 - Reconstruction: finish a puzzle, erase all givens, and rebuild using only pencil marks.
-The reconstruction step cements pattern recognition for tougher Expert grids.
+The reconstruction step cements pattern recognition for tougher Hard grids.

 Interesting facts